-CIT is in partnership with Cork College of Commerce, however, applications are also welcome from equivalent courses and mature students through the Recognition of Prior Learning process.
+MTU Cork is in partnership with Cork College of Commerce, however, applications are also welcome from equivalent courses and mature students through the Recognition of Prior Learning process.
 Recognition of prior learning can be gained formally from previously certified coursework, and informally or non-formally through workplace experience – these applications will be processed on a case by case basis.

 Sport, Leisure and Childhood Studies